Freelancing: An Editor's Journey

 This is where the awesome spreadsheets Mark made come into play.
 He created one to track hours and rate of pay, which will also tell you how fast you’re working.
 (This one is tailored to writers and editors, as it tracks words per hour.)
 He also made a spreadsheet that will tell you how much you need to be making (and working) to replace your current job, how much to pay your essential bills, and how much will allow you to start saving.
 He’s pretty wonderful!
 Here are the spreadsheets:

-Download them in in Excel format.
+Download them in Excel format.
 If you don’t have Excel, you can open them with Google Sheets, (which you can download here.)
 You won’t be able to edit them until after you download them.
 Mark has left detailed instructions for their use, but if you have any questions you can contact me or tweet @EditsByKnight.

 Step V: Build a Website

-Finding a hosting service that works for you can be confusing because there are so many out there.
+Finding a hosting service that works for you is the first step, and can be confusing because there are so many out there.
 I eventually settled on SiteGround after a good bit of research, but this is the first website I’ve ever had so I can’t tell you the pros and cons of different hosting sites.
 Luckily, there are many, many articles online that do just that, so I’ll leave you to do that research.
 I paid about $80 dollars altogether, and there will be a yearly fee as well, which can be written off on your taxes.

 The answers to these questions usually depend on the type of audience you want to attract.
 Find your niche.
 Don’t try to do everything!
 Pick something you love.
 If you’re looking to write or edit articles for medical journals, you should probably go more traditional and academic, keeping the tone professional.
 If you are a journalist writing travel guides, you’ll want pictures of various places you’ve visited, or want to visit.
-If you write fantasy novels, you may want some faerie-forest-looking backgrounds (Ross Hightower’s site is an excellent example of this!).
+If you write fantasy novels, you may want some faerie-forest-looking backgrounds (Ross Hightower’s site is an excellent example of this!)

 As an editor, your tone will define the kind of relationships you want to build with clients.
 I prefer to make friends of my clients, so I use a somewhat informal tone on my website to convey this.
 It works well for fiction, but may not be the best approach for fact-checkers or straight-up proofreaders.